-They are native to Central and South America and they grow to 5-6 feet.
+They are native to Central and South America and they grow to 5-6 feet, the largest lizard here.
 Because they get very big they will need a large enclosure with a pool of water large enough to soak in.

 Iguanas can be shy.
 If you plan on getting an Iguana, make sure they adjust to being in your home before you handle them.